5 Key Steps to Prepare for CMMC

 It’s important to remember that achieving CMMC is an ongoing effort.
 As the security landscape changes, your cybersecurity defenses need to as well.
 All SSPs should reflect the current state of control implementation.

-CMMC isn’t one-and-done.
+CMMC isn’t a one-and-done.
 It calls for a proactive approach to cybersecurity.
 This means you need to implement a plan to leverage internal or external resources to maintain and automate compliance.
 Compliance requires recurring risk assessments, penetration testing, and vulnerability management.

 This is why many DoD contractors use a consultant to confirm adherence to these mandatory practices laid out by the DoD.
 If your SSP is compliant and maintained, audits will be easier and faster for your team.
 Compliance frameworks are ever-changing.
 As the threat landscape continues to get more complex, new requirements will continue to be added.

-Here's what it comes down to: Any gaps in your security controls are an immediate risk to national security.
+Here's what it comes down to Any gaps in your security controls are an immediate risk to national security.
 According to the DoD, “CMMC is intended to serve as a verification mechanism to ensure appropriate levels of cybersecurity practices and processes are in place to ensure basic cyber hygiene as well as protect controlled unclassified information (CUI) that resides on the Department’s industry partners’ networks.”

 The best way to prepare for CMMC is to tackle these 5 steps.
 Meeting and maintaining compliance guidelines will ultimately protect your business and your DoD revenue, while also safeguarding important data and saving time when annual third-party assessments come due.